 Sunday 08 November 2015

 Final rounds will begin at the Twentieth Century Club (TCC) at 2:30 pm, in a session open to the public as a ticketed event.
 Singers participating in the final round will be assigned a warmup time and location within the TCC.
 All singers in the final round (approximately 5-6 singers) will perform their selections on the first half of the program, and the judges will convene during the intermission to make their final selections.
 Awarding of prizes will occur at the conclusion of the event.

 Immediately following the competition, all finalists are invited to a brief reception in the lobby to meet audience and friends.
-Prize winners will be invited to a private reception held immediately following in the nearby home of Mildred Miller Posvar.
+Prize winners will be invited to a private reception held immediately following in a nearby historic home.